End of temporary storage

 Example: Goods in temporary storage are loaded from the temporary storage facility at the port onto a vessel that departs directly to Russia.
 The carrier lodges the exit summary declaration as well as the export manifest presentation and exit notification, which end temporary storage.

 When goods are loaded from a temporary storage facility at a port directly onto a vessel assigned to a regular shipping service, the undeclared goods must be transited.
 The transit procedure ends temporary storage.
-The transit can be either a T1 transit or a manifest transit.
+The transit can be either a T1 transit or an electronic transport document used as a transit declaration (ETD).
 The Transit Accompanying Document or a separate loading permit is attached to the records.

 If the goods exit Finland on a vessel which is not assigned to a regular shipping service, all the goods on board the vessel are handled as undeclared goods at the port of destination.
 In such situations, the use of the Union transit procedure is not mandatory.
 Temporary storage is ended either